nbenkl01/DS-288_Capstone/StatusReports/Week1.md

 <!-- - The requirements for the proposal were somewhat unclear.
 I opted for a more generalized mission statement as the complete project consept is still incubating. -->
 <!-- - Similarly, i -->
 - It is unclear whether this report should be more narrative.
 As apparent, I opted for a bulletd list.
-- Faced difficulty in initial workflow setup.
+- Faced difficulty in workflow setup.

 ### Goals
 - Finalize/decide upon project concept.